ehab180hb/mongo-test-suit/API.md

 - `collectionName` - The name of the collection
 - `id` - the ObjectId of the db record.
 - `removeIds` - Optional.
-Whether or not to rome the \_id field on returned objects.
+Whether or not to remove the \_id field on returned objects.
 Useful when the IDs are generating dynamically and you're using Jest's `toMatchSnapshot` method to assert.

 ```typescript
 expect(